Property (T) and Poincar\'e duality in dimension three: Coboundary expansion and property (T)

 The main application of this result is the following. \begin{thm}[$\FP_2$ version of Theorem 1.8 \cite{BaderSauer}] Let $G$ be a group of type $\FP_2$ with property (T).
 Let $F_*\to \Z$ be a based partial $\Z G$-resolution of type $\FL_2$.
 There is a constant $C$ depending on the partial resolution and bases such that for any finite index normal subgroup $H\normalsub G$ and every coboundary $\eta\in C^2(F_*|_H,\R)$, there is a cochain $\omega\in C^1(F_*|_H,\R)$ such that \end{thm}

 We refer to the constant $C$ above as the expansion constant of the cochain complex; these theorems give uniform bounds on expansion constants.

 Bader and Sauer also prove that in the case the resolution comes from a cellular classifying space, one can upgrade the result above from real coefficients to integral coefficients.
 Their argument applies to the cellular free resolution of Lemma \ref{overflow} as their result is just about coboundary maps of 2-dimensional cell complexes.
-For completeness, we state their theorem.

 \begin{thm}[Theorem 2.12 \cite{BaderSauer}] Let $M$ be a finite cell complex such that $H^1(M;\R)=0.$ Then the expansion constant of the cochain complex with integer coefficients agrees with the expansion constant with real coefficients. \end{thm}